 The 2010 Kia Forte can’t be trusted to provide a reliable ride.
 Even though several Forte models rank among some of the worst, this year racks up more complaints than the others.
 No matter how cheaply you can get this vehicle, you want to avoid it.

 This is another Kia model that receives many engine complaints.
 The engine can fail completely, requiring a replacement.
-However, there’s also the chance that you’ll have to deal with the knocking sound we previously discussed.
+However, there’s also the chance that you’ll have to deal with the knocking sound I talked about above.

 Is Kia A Good Car To Buy Used?

 Overall, you can’t go wrong with a Kia vehicle.
 Most reputable automotive publications agree that it is one of the top three most reliable brands on the market.
-Plus, the automaker offers a variety of vehicle types to choose from, whether you need an efficient sedan, sporty compact car or you want a family-focused SUV.
+Plus, the automaker offers a variety of vehicle types to choose from, whether you need an efficient sedan, a sporty compact car, or a family-focused SUV.

 The best part about driving a Kia is the price.
-When you compare vehicles from other brands with a Kia, you will probably notice that the price isn’t just lower, but more is standard in the lineup.
+When you compare vehicles from other brands with a Kia, you will probably notice that the price isn’t just lower, but that more features come standard in the lineup.
 Additionally, the cost of ownership remains low over the years.
-Just be careful which model you choose from because you don’t want one prone to engine failure, which occurred across a few years of the most popular vehicles.
+Just be careful which model you choose from, because you don’t want one prone to engine failure – a problem which was unfortunately far too common with some years.

 Yes.
 Kias are good and long-lasting cars, like many other Asian car brands.
 Many Kia models are simply built, and therefore also very reliable with a long life expectancy.
 Therefore, they are always found in the top 3 of all reliability tests.

 What is the life expectancy of a Kia?

 There is no way to tell an exact life expectancy for a Kia, as it depends a lot on the model, where you live and how you maintain the vehicle.
 However, you can expect a Kia to last at least 200,000 miles on average if you take care of it.

 Is Kia as reliable as Toyota?